 How to Serve

 This salmon is delicious with some steamed rice and vegetables.
-I have served it with brown rice and simply sautéed summer squash, zucchini, asparagus.
+I have served it with brown rice and simply sautéed summer squash, zucchini, asparagus, or other vegetables.

 Recipes You'll Love